MapsPeople/docs/collections/_cms/index.md

 * Edit Floor names
 * Select a default Floor under "Show advanced".

-   The Building's default floor is used to manage panning across Buildings in the apps.
-In order to improve the user experience in the apps, the default floor is used when the Building panned to doesn’t have the floor index of the floor selector.
+   The Building's default Floor is used to manage panning across Buildings in the apps.
+In order to improve the user experience in the apps, the default Floor is used when the Building panned to doesn't have the floor index of the floor selector.

 ## Routes Access